Viivi Pumpanen: Career

-She competed in the Miss Universe 2010 pageant on 23 August 2010 in Las Vegas, Nevada.
+She competed in the Miss Universe 2010 beauty pageant on 23 August 2010 in Las Vegas, Nevada.

-Tanssii tähtien kanssa

-In 2011, Pumpanen won Tanssii tähtien kanssa, the Finnish version of Strictly Come Dancing.
+In 2011, Pumpanen won television dance competition Tanssii tähtien kanssa, the Finnish version of the British dance show Strictly Come Dancing.
 Her professional partner was Matti Puro.
+In 2018, she signed a record deal with FinRecords and has released five standalone singles as of 2021.

+On 11 December 2023, she was revealed as one of the hosts of Uuden Musiikin Kilpailu 2024, the Finnish selection for the Eurovision Song Contest 2024, alongside Pilvi Hämäläinen and Benjamin Peltonen.